 Opened: May 1, 1989

 Where to Sit: There really isn’t a bad seat in any of the vehicles.
 Each row seats about six adults and the view is best on either the far left or right sides.
-I prefer to sit in the middle because the narration is synced better.
+I prefer to sit closer to the front because the narration is synced better.
 In the back, occasionally you won’t have your eyes on whatever the narrator is talking about because the vehicles are so long.

 This Ride is the Reason the Hollywood Studios Exists: The Great Movie Ride was originally planned to be the centerpiece for a new Pavilion at Epcot.
 Instead, newly appointed CEO Michael Eisner thought the attraction was strong enough to plan an entire new theme park around it.
 He was only sort of right.